Arjdroid/the-droid-blog/content/post/hackathon/index.md

 Trying to merge branches on [github.com](github.com) was an exercise in patience (or a lack thereof).
 It would taunt me with a perpetually rotating circle loading animation as it looked through the files for merge conflicts.
 After waiting aeons, I would finally get the chance to revolve the conflicts, clicking on the big green 'Merge' button, only to be told that something went wrong with my internet connection and I had to start the whole process over again.

 After having this occur a painfully large number of times I gave up for now, and we kept working on our separate branches.

-#### Audit 2

-Subsequently, the second audit had a lacklustre showing, we were told that we were doing alright but we didn't meet the promises we made regarding merging the codebases to get a cohesive UI to show to the judges.